Nepal

 We had an easy hiking day today.
 We stayed off the new road and Bishnu instead led us through a flat riverbed away from the dusty, boring, road.
 The good news is that the hike was completely flat today.
 Therefore we could take our time and slowly traverse the riverbed.

 We watched in excitement every time we saw a small plane fly overhead arriving and taking off from the Jomson airport.
-As if we had been stranded on a island, the plane and accompanying sound was the sign of civilization; something we hadn’t experienced in a long time.
+As if we had been stranded on an island, the plane and accompanying sound were a sign of civilization; something we hadn’t experienced in a long time.
 Additionally, maneuvering landings and take-offs at 10,000 ft between mountain peaks isn’t something a pilot takes for granted; we enjoyed the show.

 When was the last time this Corolla was driven?!